sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

    - Documented that the Root Directory setting should either:
      - Be set to "template-solar" if using the build command approach
      - Be left empty if using the rewrites approach
-   - Added instructions for checking build logs and verifying settings

-### Implementation Steps Completed
+### Further Required Steps

-We've taken several steps to set up the Vercel deployment:

-1. ✅ **Merged Solar Template branch**
-   - Merged `solar-template` into `main` branch
+Based on the latest review, these additional steps may be necessary:

+1. **Verify template-solar directory content**:
+   - Ensure the Solar template files are actually in this directory
+   - Check that the directory contains a complete Next.js application

+2. **If template-solar is empty or incomplete**:
+   - Clone the Solar template into this directory
-   - Pushed changes to GitHub repository
+   - Push the changes to GitHub

-2. ✅ **Added deployment configuration**
-   - Initially created `vercel.json` with build command configuration
+   - Update configuration accordingly
-   - Updated to rewrites approach for better compatibility
-   - Set up proper project structure

-3. ✅ **Added necessary configuration files**
-   - Added postcss.config.mjs
-   - Configured Next.js settings
-   - Created proper project structure
+3. **If template structure is different**:
+   - Adjust the vercel.json configuration to match the actual structure
+   - Update paths in the configuration to point to the correct locations

 ## Vercel MCP Server